liseda-lab/KG-Explanations-UserStudy/README.md

 ##  Methods

-We include configuration files and saved models here; full implementations are in their upstream repos:
+We include configuration files and saved models here.
+Full implementations are in their upstream repos:

 | Method     | GitHub                                          |
 | ---------- | ----------------------------------------------- |